lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

 ### 2. If you logged into your individual world, review your saved runs in the Experiment Maintenance section.
 Rename your saved runs if you feel you need to.

-### 3. If you logged into your individual world, review the data files you have uploaded in the Team Data Menu Maintenance section and make sure you have the data file you want.

-### 4. You can Join Current Session or Start a New Session in any module.
-If you Start a New Session select the team data file you’d like to use.

    + On the *MTL* Home page, you will see the "Experiment Maintenance" section in the middle.
 This is where you can review your saved runs by clicking the blue bar to expand the section.

    + Here, you are able to *Delete*, *Rename*, or *Export* your experiments.

    + A team may need to rename experiments if they want to be sure they are able to differentiate between experiments or if they incorrectly named a file in a prior session.
 If you need to rename any of your saved runs, check the box to the left of the file name, click Rename*, change the name, and Save.

+### 3. If you logged into your individual world, review the data files you have uploaded in the Team Data Dropdown Maintenance section and make sure you have the data file you want.

   + The section on the right side of the *MTL* Home page is "Team Data Menu Maintenance".
 This lets you alter what you see in the drop-down menu for selecting a data file when you want to Start a New Session (in the Session section).
 You can *Delete*, *Rename*, or *Add* data files.
-You would not want to rename a data file unless you did not already have it entered exactly as it is named in the Data UI.
+You would not want to rename a data file unless you did not already have it entered exactly as it is named at mtl.how/data.

-  + And finally, in the Session section on the left, you can either *Join Current Session*, or you can *Start a New Session* by selecting a radio button next to the desired module and then clicking "Play."
+### 4. You can Join Current Session or Start a New Session in any module.
+If you Start a New Session select the team data file you’d like to use.

    + If you *Start a New Session* you will need to select the team data file you would like to use for this session.
 Click the "Select Team Data" icon.
 A pop-up box will appear that says, "Please select a model input file."
 Click to open the drop-down menu and choose the data file you would like to use.

-### 5. To refresh your memory and pick up where you left off last time, select the experiment from the last session and check the box to include text from this session in Expanded Outputs text fields.
+### 5. To refresh your memory and pick up where you left off last time, select the experiment from the last session and check the box to include text from this session in Expanded Outputs Text fields.
 Review those text fields.

   + You will see the main, model diagram section, the *Outputs and Text* section, and the *Experiments* section, with a smaller, floating *Text* section.
 You can drag that section over or "X out" of it to make room to open the *Experiments* section.
 To pick up where we left off last time, expand the *Experiments* section by clicking on the blue bar.
 At the top you will see, "Select Previous Experiment to Set Experimental Values to a Former State."